-- Beginning Tuesday, February 25, you may log in and view bills assigned to each class. - To view bills assigned to a class, navigate to the Monitor Progress page and select a class.
-Afterwards click "Bills Assigned to Your Classes" and click on the bill title to view its contents. - You may wish to print these bills for classroom use. - The base of the page is also where you will enter your students' comments on each bill and amendment proposals. - To view the status of your students' bills, click "Students' Bills" on the Monitor Progress page.
+- Beginning Thursday, February 16, you may log in and view bills assigned to each class. - To view bills assigned to a class, navigate to the Monitor Progress page and select a class.
+Afterwards click "Bills Assigned to Your Classes" and click on the bill title to view its contents. - You may wish to print these bills for classroom use. - The base of the page is also where you will enter your students' comments on each bill and amendment proposals. - o To view the status of your students' bills, click "Students' Bills" on the Monitor Progress page.

-- You may want to begin class with a review of the function of committees in the legislative process (as outlined in the Introduction Phase). - Describe what a congressional committee does and remind students that most bills do not make it through the committee process. - If you chose to have your students review the bills in subcommittees, have them get into

-- their groups. - Distribute copies of the Bill Review Guide and go over the kinds of comments that are appropriate for bill review: - o Ask students to focus on the quality of bill content and research. - o Have students provide feedback that is specific and constructive. - Please ask your students to avoid focusing on grammar unless the poor grammar renders the bill to confusing to approve. - Review voting options (found on page 3 of the Committee Phase): - Approve: This action recognizes the value and quality of the bill and moves it onto the House Floor for consideration. - Return to Author (amend): This selection supports the legislation, but allows the committee to offer specific amendment(s).
-Your students must write the amendment(s) which you the teacher or a designated student enters, then the author of the bill will review the proposed amendment(s).
-The author may accept or propose a compromise.
-The committee must then offer an acceptance or another amendment.
-This can continue until the committee and author accept a compromise up until the deadline on March 19.
-NOTE: if the deadline expires and the bill has not been approved or rejected, it will be considered rejected and will not move on to the House Floor.
-Please be watchful of your spring break dates when planning for this process. - Reject: This selection means the committee did not think the bill had significant value or did not agree with its premise.
-Failed bills will die in the committee session and do not go on to the House Floor. - Distribute copies of bills to students or have students log in to view their committee's bills - Teachers in previous sessions of E-Congress have shared that their students enjoy this phase very much because they have the opportunity to debate many different issues.
-You may wish to find ways to facilitate discussion in your classroom during this phase. - Collect Bill Review Guides from students so that you may use their feedback to enter comments in your teacher records section (see instructions below about entering comments and votes). - Students may view the status of their own bills by logging in to E-Congress and accessing page 5, Your Bill's Status, of the Committee Phase.
+- You may want to begin class with a review of the function of committees in the legislative process (as outlined in the Introduction Phase). - Describe what a congressional committee does and remind students that most bills do not make it through the committee process. - If you chose to have your students review the bills in subcommittees, have them get into their groups. - Distribute copies of the Bill Review Guide and go over the kinds of comments that are appropriate for bill review: - o Ask students to focus on the quality of bill content and research. - o Have students provide feedback that is specific and constructive. - Ask your students to avoid focusing on grammar unless the poor grammar renders the bill to confusing to approve. - Review voting options (found on the Committee Guidelines page of the Committee Phase): - o Approve: This action recognizes the value and quality of the bill and moves it onto the House Floor for consideration. - Return to Author (amend): This selection supports the legislation but allows the committee to offer specific amendment(s).
+Your students must write the amendment(s) which you the teacher or a designated student enters.
+Amendments written by a student must be approved by the teacher.
+The teacher must then submit the bill back to the author, and the author of the bill will in the Amendment Phase review the proposed amendment(s). - Reject: This selection means the committee did not think the bill had significant value or did not agree with its premise.
+Failed bills will die in the committee session and do not go on to the House Floor.
+A bill's approval or rejection is not necessarily reflective of the of the quality of work or amount of time dedicated to the bill.
+An important lesson of the National E-Congress is learning that while many of the students' may have similar perspectives, students in other parts of the country might have another point of view. - Distribute copies of bills to students or have students log in to view their committee's bills - Teachers in previous sessions of E-Congress have shared that their students enjoy this phase very much because they have the opportunity to debate many different issues.
+You may wish to find ways to facilitate discussion in your classroom, Google, Zoom, or a similar online medium during this phase. - Collect Bill Review Guides from students so that you may use their feedback to enter comments in your teacher records section (see instructions below about entering comments and votes). - Students may view the status of their own bills by logging in to E-Congress and navigating to the Your Bill's Status page of the Committee Phase.
 This is also where they will edit their bills should any be returned with an amendment.